 Landscape, climate and water flow

-The Tisza and Prut are mountain rivers in Ukraine, and floods are therefore common.
+The Tisza and Prut in Ukraine are mountain rivers, and floods are therefore common.
 Landslides are typical phenomena for mountains, but are generally localised.
 The biggest floods on the Tisza occurred in November 1998 and March 2001, when the highest water levels and discharges were recorded.
 Both floods significantly damaged property and infrastructure and caused fatalities.
-Much has been done since then to improve flood protection, including installing automatic gauging stations were installed - and a significant amount of money was spent for the construction of flood defense works.
+Much has been done since then to improve flood prediction - automatic gauging stations were installed - and a significant amount of money was spent for the construction of flood defense works.